 “If you feeling froggy, jump!”
 Back in the day, you wouldn’t say those words to someone unless you were confident in your ability to back them up.
-It was a dare—a challenge—an invitation to sho’nuff throw-down in the playground.
+It was a dare—a challenge—an invitation to sho’nuff throw-down on the playground.
 And after you duked it out (if it came to that), you would have solidified your reputation.
 If you were a smaller kid with glasses, like my cousin, Steve, and you were looking to make your mark, a lot of mileage could be gleaned from making a dare like this.
 The thing is, it only worked if you were serious.
-The other kids could smell your bluff if you weren’t prepared to bring it.
+The other kids could smell your bluff if you weren’t prepared to do battle during recess and back up all that talk.

-Faith works a little bit like this.
+Faith can sniff out a bluff talker in less time than it takes to blink an eye.
 Lots of folks will tell you they’re believing God to receive one thing or another.
 Maybe it’s a single sister or brother praying to cross paths with the quality person they will ultimately call hubby or wifey.
 Many of us are praying about our finances.
 We’re on the grind every day, but the 9 to 5 just ain’t cuttin’ it; and some of us are facing circumstances that are much more serious.
 We need the intervention of God’s miraculous power in a major way.
 Whatever the need, whether it’s finances, good relationships, better health, or an improved well-being in every area of our existence; faith is required.
-We need it to move from point A to point B, and we need it to go higher and progress further.
+We need it to move us from point A to point B, and its necessary to go higher and progress further in every aspect of our lives.

 James 2:24 says that just as the body without the spirit is dead, faith without works is dead as well.
 This tells us something extremely important about faith, it doesn’t respond to our whims.
 Faith responds to authority.
 Hebrews 11:1(NKJV) gives us the definition of faith.
 It says, “Now faith is the substance of things hoped for, the evidence of things not seen.”
 Faith is a substance.
 We can’t see it, but it’s a heavyweight.
 God has given it to us to get some things done in the earth.
-Faith is evidence that we have what we’ve prayed for even before we receive it.
-In other words, you’ve got to be something fierce when it comes to believing and trusting God.
-You’ve got to believe in His love so much that doubt doesn’t exist in your mind and heart.
+Faith is the title deed to what we’ve prayed to receive even before it has arrived on the scene.
+In other words, a bluff just ain’t going to cut it.
+We have to believe in the Father’s love so much that we don’t doubt for one second that He loves us, wants to see us blessed, and is willing and able to do just that…to bless us!

 Trying to get out of something prematurely is the same as trying to meet a challenge with undeveloped confidence.
 It’s shaky ground, where a person doesn’t really believe that God will back their steps.
 It’s when your mouth is trying to write a check that your heart isn’t prepared to cash.
 Deep down, this person isn’t in the faith for the long haul, and the devil can smell it.
 Best not to play that game.
 Instead, get cemented in the real deal—the all-in commitment to God.
 That’s when you get froggy with any challenge the enemy throws your way.
 You’ll fight the good fight of faith, and Jesus will make sure you always win. ■